Guangming Daily: History

 The Guangming Daily, then romanized as Kuangming, was launched on 16 June 1949 in Beijing.
 It was originally the official newspaper of the China Democratic League, but later became the Chinese Communist Party's official organ for China's educated elite.

+In 1955, Guangming Daily became the first newspaper in China to fully switch to the left-to-right horizontal text format.

 During the Cultural Revolution (1966–1976), Guangming Daily was one of the only three national newspapers that remained in circulation, together with the People's Daily and the People's Liberation Army Daily, and the sole magazine Red Flag.
 The four periodicals, known as "the three papers and one magazine", dominated China's public affairs.
 For safety reasons, regional newspapers and specialist magazines all took cues from the big four, and largely reprinted articles from them.

 Before the death of Mao Zedong, the paper fell under the control of the radical left-lean Gang of Four led by Mao's widow Jiang Qing.
 In October 1976, Vice Premier Ji Dengkui played a significant role in taking over the Guangming Daily, helping Mao's successor Hua Guofeng oust the Gang of Four and put an end to the Cultural Revolution.